-Term Definition Financial Services Compensation Scheme The UK's compensation fund of last resort for customers of authorised financial services firm.
+Term Definition Financial Services Compensation Scheme The UK's compensation fund of last resort for customers of authorised financial services firms.
 The FSCS may pay compensation to customers if a firm is unable, or likely to be unable, to pay claims against it, usually because it has stopped trading or has been declared in default.
 The FSCS is funded by the financial services industry.
 Every firm authorised by the FCA is obliged to pay an annual levy, which goes towards its running costs and compensation payments.
 Forbearance strategies Strategies to support borrowers in financial difficulty, such as agreeing a temporary reduction in the monthly payment, extending mortgage terms and a conversion to an interest-only basis.
 The aim of forbearance strategies is to avoid repossession.
 Free Capital The aggregate of gross capital and provisions for collective impairment losses on loans and advances to customers less property, plant and equipment and intangible assets.
 Funding Limit Measures the proportion of shares and borrowings (excluding the fair value adjustment for hedged risk) not in the form of shares held by individuals.
 The calculation of the funding limit is explained in the Annual Business Statement.
 General reserves The accumulation of the Society's historic and current year profits which is the main component of Common Equity Tier 1 capital.
 Gross capital General reserves Impaired loans Loans which have been classified as Stage 3 (see definition below).
-Individual liquidity adequacy assessment (ILAA) The Society's own assessment of the liquidity resources it requires in order to remain within the risk tolerances it has set.
+Internal liquidity adequacy assessment Process (ILAAP) The Society's own assessment of the liquidity resources it requires in order to remain within the risk tolerances it has set.
 This will include an evaluation of potential stresses based on multiple market environments.
 Interest rate risk The risk of loss due to a change in market interest rates.
-Interest rate risk can have an impact on Society's mortgages and savings products.
 Internal Capital Adequacy Assessment Process (ICAAP) The Society's own assessment, as part of Basel II requirements, of the levels of capital that it needs to hold in respect of its regulatory capital requirements for risks it faces under a business as usual scenario including stress events.
 Lending limit Measures the proportion of business assets not in the form of loans fully secured on residential property.
 Leverage ratio Leverage ratio is defined as Tier 1 capital divided by the total exposures which includes on and off balance sheet items, with this ratio expressed as a percentage.
 Liquid Assets Total of cash in hand, loans and advances to credit institutions, and debt securities.
 Liquidity risk Liquidity risk is the risk that the Society is unable to meet its financial obligations as they fall due, or can only secure them at excessive cost.
 This risk arises from timing mismatches of cash inflows and outflows.
 Loan to value (LTV) LTV expresses the amount of a mortgage as a percentage of the value of the property.
-Loans past due Loans are past due when a loan payment that has not been made as of its due date.
+Loans past due Loans are past due when a loan payment has not been made as of its due date.
+Management expenses The aggregate of administrative expenses, depreciation and amortisation.
+The management expense ratio is management expenses expressed as a percentage of mean total assets.
+Market risk The risk that movements in market risk factors, including foreign exchange rates, interest rates, credit spreads and customer-driven factors will create potential losses or decrease the value of the Society's balance sheet.